-The assumption that students living at home will have lower living costs than those moving away underlines the assumption
+The assumption that students living at home will have lower living costs than those moving away underlines the assumption that student maintenance will be 'topped up' by parental or other support.

 However, for many students living at home, whether with parents or not, this may not be the case.
 Other policy choices, such as the ineligibility for housing and other benefits for full-time students, and real-terms erosion in supplementary forms of maintenance support such as the Parents' Learning Allowance, also disproportionally put financial pressure on commuter students.
 The National Union of Students has argued that there continues to be a substantial gap between student living costs and maintenance loan allowances for students both living and not living with their parents.